 If you have any questions please feel free to contact our office located in Florence, Alabama.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about Elderly and their Feet

 Diabetes presents a number of problems for those who have it.
 This is especially true for children, who are more likely to sustain a foot injury from playing.
 Due to decreased sensitivity, a child may not realize they have a wound and not tell their parent.
-Coupled with poor blood circulation, the wound may not heal and become infected; this could be very dangerous and potentially result in amputation.
-Both parents and children have to know what to look for and how to care for diabetic feet.
+Coupled with poor blood circulation, the wound may not heal and may become infected; this could be very dangerous and, in extreme cases, potentially result in amputation.
+Both parents and children should know what to look for and how to care for diabetic feet.
 This includes doing daily foot inspections for wounds or any abnormal signs.
-Diabetic children should wash their feet with warm water and make sure to dry their feet properly.
-Avoid extremely hot and cold temperatures, and check the water temperature first before washing.
-Children shouldn’t walk barefoot and should inspect shoes for any objects inside and to ensure the interior is smooth.
+Diabetic children should wash their feet with warm water and make sure to dry them properly.
+Make sure to avoid extremely hot and cold environments, and check the water temperature first before washing.
+Children should also avoid walking barefoot.
+Be sure to inspect shoes for any objects inside and to ensure the interior is smooth.
 Finally, seeing a podiatrist for an examination several times a year is highly recommended.

 Making sure that your children maintain good foot health is very important as they grow.
 If you have any questions, contact Dr. Michael T. Hames of Hames Foot Clinic.
 Our doctor can provide the care you need to keep you pain-free and on your feet.